Casemate ironclad: Overview

 In its general appearance, a casemate ironclad consisted of a low-cut hull with little freeboard, upon which an armored casemate structure was built.
 This casemate housed anywhere from two to fifteen cannons, most of them in broadside positions as in classical warships.
 The casemate was heavily armored (later Confederate ironclads had three layers of 2 in steel) over heavy wood backing and was sloped to deflect direct hits (a 35-degree angle quickly becoming standard).
-Though deflection of the traditional round shot was the primary sloping rationale for ironclad designers, there actually was an added advantage involved, becoming more pertinent in the later stages of the war when armor-penetrating ordnance was developed, especially by the Union Navy who at war's end had developed shells capable of penetrating up to 9.5 in of perpendicularly placed armor – hence the increase of armor thickness on Confederate ironclads; sloping increased effective armor thickness against armor-piercing ordnance, which was typically fired on a flat trajectory.
+Though deflection of the traditional round shot was the primary sloping rationale for ironclad designers, there actually was an added advantage involved, becoming more pertinent in the later stages of the war when armor-penetrating ordnance was developed, especially by the Union Navy which at war's end had developed shells capable of penetrating up to 9.5 in of perpendicularly placed armor – hence the increase of armor thickness on Confederate ironclads; sloping increased effective armor thickness against armor-piercing ordnance, which was typically fired on a flat trajectory.
 For example, the later 6 inches (15.2 cm) Confederate armor, sloped at 35 degrees, resulted in a 22 percent increase of effective horizontal armor thickness at 7.33 in.
 However, increasing the slope came at a cost as it meant adding more armor and heavier structural support – and thus more weight – to the casemate, while maintaining the original armor thickness.
 Armor was also applied to the part of the hull above the waterline.
 The casemate was often box-shaped, with armor and weight saving octagon shapes appearing in the later stages of the war.
 From the top of the casemate protruded an armored lookout structure that served as a pilothouse, and one or two smokestacks.

 The casemate ironclad being steam driven, either by screws or by paddle-wheels, it did not need sails or masts, although sometimes, when not in combat, temporary pulley-masts, flagpoles, davits, and awnings were added.
 Inside the casemate, the guns were housed in one continuous deck.
 Unlike with turret ironclads, the guns had to fire through fixed gunports and therefore aiming was done by moving the gun relative to the gunport.
 This was labor-intensive and often up to 20 men were needed to load, aim, fire, and clean a gun, and even with this manpower the firing rate was no better than one shot per five minutes.